Marion Bartoli career statistics

 This is a list of the main career statistics of retired French tennis player Marion Bartoli.
 Bartoli reached a career-high singles ranking of No. 7 in the world on 30 January 2012, and won the women's singles title at the 2013 Wimbledon Championships.
-Overall, Bartoli won eight singles titles and three doubles titles on the WTA Tour.
+Overall, Bartoli won eight singles titles and three doubles titles in her career.

 Performance timelines

-Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup and Olympic Games are included in win–loss records.
+Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup (Fed Cup), Hopman Cup and Olympic Games are included in win–loss records.